Peterkn2001/ATtiny-Programmer/README.md

 https://github.com/Peterkn2001/ATtiny-Programmer/blob/main/Gerber/Gerber_ATtiny%20Programmer%20v1_0.zip

-Note that this is a .zip file and doesn not need to be un-zipped.
-Simply upload it to your PCB supplier.
+Note that this is a .zip file and does not need to be un-zipped.
+Simply upload it to your PCB supplier as a .zip file.

 ## Additional Information